GothenburgBitFactory/tw.org/content/docs/searching.md

 # Searching

 Searching for keywords and patterns in tasks is straightforward, and uses the `/pattern/` syntax.
-First we create some sample tasks, then we\'ll search them.
+First we create some sample tasks, then we'll search them.

 ```
 $ task add foo